AmateurECE/Kernel-Factory/README.md

 can update this at any time simply by checking out the newest version and then committing their changes to the image in Docker.

-When the user builds the image as directed below, a `user` is created in the container which has the same name, but a separate uid and gid, as the current user.
-No password is created.

 For any more information about what the image contains, read the `Dockerfile`.

 ### Container Information ###